 - Chow time – It’s time to eat, everybody in lines of four, if you have 30 players, everybody acts as though they are eating a bowl of food- “Nom. nom. nom. nom.”

 This particular game is one that has inclusive elements throughout.
 It is aimed at younger children but there are numerous games of this nature for all schools.
-Find one that matches the age-group and ensure that everybody gets included.
+Find one that matches the age group and ensure that everybody gets included.
 These activities can help promote kindness and stop children from being left out.

-Other ways to keep them engaged and interacting is to make predetermined areas.
+Another way to keep them engaged and interacting is to make predetermined areas.
 Such as hop-scotch, chessboard and snakes and ladders.
 It’s also possible to separate areas of the playground with a quiet area, zoning areas for sport and more.

 Creating a More Friendly Playground

-In addition to all-encompassing play, there are other procedures and protocols that can create a more friendly playground.
+In addition to the all-encompassing play, there are other procedures and protocols that can create a more friendly playground.

 Staggered play can give more pupils the opportunity to shine.
 Having an overcrowded playground can sometimes cause more issues.
 Plus, younger children may shy away from playing sports or games.

-Staying on top of incidents, means being meticulous.
+Staying on top of incidents means being meticulous.
 Have all incidents noted down enables you to rectify any potential problems.

 A playground monitor can spot any bullying or children that may feel lonely.
 It’s also a duty to encourage everybody to play together.